Learn French

 The French phrase "Je vous en prie" revealed

-Get prepared to discover everything you have to know about the basic French phrase "Je vous en prie".
-Including a detailed guide of what it is and how you can use it in a dialogue with an audio example.
-And that's not all, we also added some useful stuff like dialogue example, slow pronunciation audio, synonyms and more!
+Get prepared to learn all the things you need to know about the basic French sentence "Je vous en prie".
+Including a complete guide of what it is and how to use it in a casual conversation with an audio example.
+Plus, we also added super useful stuff like slow pronunciation audio, dialogue example, synonyms and more!

 English translation